 Plan what to wear

-You will feel much more better after a day in mountains in comfy jeans and shirt, fluffy sweater or sweats.
-Keep in mind that temperatures do change a lot during a day and night in mountain resorts, so make sure to have more layers of clothing available.
+You will feel much better after a day in the mountains in comfy jeans and a shirt, fluffy sweater, or sweats.
+Keep in mind that temperatures do change a lot during the day and night in mountain resorts, so make sure to have more layers of clothing available.
 That’s valid while being on the mountain and also off.

 Remember to bring also comfortable boots that you can use for walking in the snow.
-Sure you’ll have you ski or snowboard boots on for most of the time, but once your’re off the mountain, have some comfortable and warm footwear for a free time.
+Sure you’ll have your ski or snowboard boots on for most of the time, but once you’re off the mountain, have some comfortable and warm footwear for free time.

 Make a proper packing list

 This is one of the essential steps in order to prepare for a ski trip well.
 It’s really important to bring the right things for the time on the slopes and time outside the slopes.